 \subsubsection{Analysis: Training stability}

-Table~\ref{tab:msg_stability} shows the word error rate of full fine-tuning and LoRB under different training hyper-parameter settings.
-It is observed that FT is brittle at various combinations of warm-up steps and learning rate schedules, while LoRB is more robust under the shifts in hyper-parameters.
+Table~\ref{tab:msg_stability} shows the word error rate after full fine-tuning and LoRB under different training hyper-parameter settings.
+We observed that FT is brittle for various combinations of warm-up steps and learning rate schedules, while LoRB is more robust to changes in hyperparameters.